Spring 2015 Theme: Happy

 Watch Happy now and prepare to join in this One College One Community dialogue with Dickinson professors and alumni across the globe.

-This fall, One College One Community kicks off with conversations around Chasing Ice, a documentary about James Balog, recipient of the 2014 Sam Rose ’58 and Julie Walters Prize at Dickinson College for Global Environmental Activism.
+This fall, One College One Community kicked off with conversations around Chasing Ice, a documentary by James Balog, recipient of the 2014 Sam Rose ’58 and Julie Walters Prize at Dickinson College for Global Environmental Activism.

 About James Balog